whitfin/neps/README.md

 # loads multiple modules
 $ neps moment lodash

+# names with hyphens are loaded with underscores
+$ neps dot-notes

 # provides a custom name for a module
 $ neps _=lodash
 ```